|

 and mouth.

-and began to struggle, but Wolfram held him down with a knee on
+but Wolfram held him down with a knee on the chest, and he soon

-in his pocket and lifted the elf onto his shoulder.
-He was tall
+and lifted the elf onto his shoulder.
+I shall not be able to

-in plain view, and think of a story that will get us out of the
+to the gatehouse, in plain view, and think of a story that will

-him to Herzogs shop.
+to Herzogs shop.

 Since elves do not normally experience illness of any kind, Elrohir

-the door of his apartment.
+of his apartment.

-I must have fallen asleep here, he thought.
-Then he remembered
+I must have fallen asleep here, he thought; then he remembered

-fallen asleep on the stairs.
-Elrohir got up with some difficulty,
+have fallen asleep on the stairs.

-he had last seen his brother.
+carefully down the staircase to where he had last seen his brother.

 But his brother was not there.